Linh18/NetworkProgramming/README.md

 Clone this project and run locally, the User Interface design is very human and easy to use without any instruction

 ### Prerequisites
+Here is the translation of your request into English:

+1. **Install Java Development Kit (JDK)**:
+   Since the application is developed in Java, you need to install the Java Development Kit (JDK).

+2. **Install PostgreSQL** (as the application uses PostgreSQL database):
+   You need to install PostgreSQL to connect to and manage the database.
+   After installation, you will need to configure the database and create the necessary tables for the application.
+This information can be found in the Java files or detailed instructions in the project documentation.

 Here is a step-by-step guide for running your application based on the steps you provided: